-Solid orange, solid blue, reversed white or solid black logos are acceptable one-color process printing options.
+Solid orange, solid blue, reversed white, or solid black logos are acceptable one-color process printing options.

-The shown color variations are approved for use.
+The color variations shown are approved for use.
 Anything else will not be approved and is not brand-compliant.
 Select a variant based on the background color or the number of colors available for printing.

 DO NOT ALTER THE LOGO IN ANY WAY